In this article

 Growth CapEx = Total Capital Expenditures − Maintenance Capital Expenditure.

-Examples of Growth CapEx
+Growth CapEx Examples

 - Building new manufacturing plants.